-Jacqueline Reem Salloum, originally from Beit Jala in the West Bank, is a New York-based artist and filmmaker who holds an MFA from New York University.
-Drawing on her Palestinian and Syrian roots, Salloum's pop-infused work focuses on challenging the stereotypes of

-Arabs in the media.
+Jacqueline Reem Salloum, originally from Beit Jala in the West Bank, is a New Yorkbased artist and filmmaker who holds an MFA from New York University.
+Drawing on her Palestinian and Syrian roots, Salloum's pop-infused work focuses on challenging the stereotypes of Arabs in the media.
 She has directed several shorts exploring this issue, including Planet of the Arabs and Yala to the Moon (2011).
+Her most recent full-length documentary was Slingshot Hip Hop.